rackerlabs/support-how-to/content/how-to/office-365/set-up-mac-outlook-setup-o365/index.md

 2. Verify that autodiscover has been configured correctly for your domain.
 For more information, see (Create DNS records using Windows-based DNS)[https://docs.microsoft.com/en-us/microsoft-365/admin/dns/create-dns-records-using-windows-based-dns?view=o365-worldwide].

-3. Contact your administrator to see if multi-factor authentication has been enabled for your organization.
+3. Contact your administrator to see if multifactor authentication has been enabled for your organization.

 ### Basic functions in Outlook